 - REACTIVE ROVER is our program for reactive dogs, dogs that overreact to certain stimuli.
 They might bark and lunge at people (including kids), other dogs, or freak out at loud noise or other environmental factors.

 - FRAIDY FIDO is designed to address behaviors rooted in extreme fear and intense or long-term anxiety.
-Signs of anxiety include: aggression, going potty in the house, drooling, panting, destructive behavior, depression, excessive barking, pacing, restlessness, and repetitive and/or compulsive behaviors.
-If you are seeing these behaviors in your dog, you may want to schedule a consultation
+Signs of anxiety include: aggression, marking in the house, heavy panting, destructive behavior, depression, excessive barking, restlessness, and repetitive and/or compulsive behaviors such as neurotic licking.
+If you are seeing these behaviors in your dog, you may want to schedule a consultation.